 The amendments to the Courts of Justice Act were given Royal Assent in June 1994 and proclaimed on 28 February 1995.
-Section 43 deals with the Judicial Appointments Advisory Committee and it is included here in full, for ease of reference:
+Section 43 deals with the Judicial Appointments Advisory Committee.
+Legislative amendments made to this section in 2021 came into force on 19 April 2021.
+It is included here in full, for ease of reference:

-"Judicial Appointments Advisory Committee
+Judicial Appointments Advisory Committee

-43 (1) A committee known as the Judicial Appointments Advisory Committee in English and as Comité consultatif sur les nominations à la magistrature in French is established.
+43 (1) The committee known as the Judicial Appointments Advisory Committee in English and Comité consultatif sur les nominations à la magistrature in French is continued.
+2021, c.
+4, Sched.
+3, s.
+4.